jccurrie1/web3-nft-ticketing/README.md

 - Learn blockchain fundamentals through practical development.
 - Experiment with how decentralized ownership and transactions function.
 - Create a project that demonstrates applied understanding of Web3 concepts.
-- Build something that addresses a real-world pain point and is worth showcasing to other developers and potential employers.
+- Build something that addresses a real-world pain point and is worth showcasing to other developers.

 ---

-## 💡 Project Idea
+## Project Idea

 **Web3 NFT Ticketing Demo**